 What is VA Ready?

-VA Ready connects motivated, employment-disrupted Virginians to credential programs at Virginia Community Colleges, and provides a $1,000 Credential Achievement Award.
+VA Ready connects motivated, employment-disrupted Virginians to credential programs offered by Virginia Community Colleges and other Education Partners, and provides a $1,000 Credential Achievement Award.

 Who is eligible to enroll in VA Ready?

-VA Ready is open to motivated, Virginians whose employment has been disrupted by the pandemic (COVID-19) and who enroll in one of the VA Ready approved credential courses within the FastForward program at one of Virginia’s community colleges.
+VA Ready is open to motivated, Virginians whose employment has been disrupted by the pandemic (COVID-19) and who enroll in one of the VA Ready approved credential courses within the FastForward program at one of Virginia’s community colleges or with one of our other Education Partners.

 Do scholars have to be unemployed to be eligible?